 Published On: Apr 17 2013 02:37:03 PM CDTUpdated On: Apr 19 2016 01:00:00 AM CDT

 2013: The day after they were identified as suspects in the April 15 bombing of the Boston Marathon, brothers Dzhokhar and Tamerlan Tsarnaev engage police in an early morning shootout in Watertown, Massachusetts, after allegedly killing a Massachusetts Institute of Technology campus police officer.
 Tamerlan Tsarnaev (right) died during the shootout while Dzhokhar Tsarnaev evaded capture for most of the day.
 He was eventually found hiding in a boat stored in a backyard and taken into custody after a tense standoff.
 Dzhokhar was charged on April 22, while still confined to a hospital bed with injuries suffered during the shootout, with use of a weapon of mass destruction and malicious destruction of property resulting in death.
-He was found guilty on 30 counts on April 8, 2015, and is now awaiting sentencing.
+He was found guilty on 30 counts on April 8, 2015, and was sentenced to death on May 15, 2015.

 2012: Rock musician and actor Levon Helm, who found fame as the drummer and frequent lead singer for The Band, dies of throat cancer at the age of 71 in New York City.
 Helm sang lead vocals on some of The Band's most well-known songs, such as "The Weight," "Up on Cripple Creek" and "The Night They Drove Old Dixie Down."
 Helm also had a successful career as an actor, appearing in such films as "Coal Miner's Daughter" and "The Right Stuff."

 2005: Actress Ruth Hussey, best known for her Academy Award-nominated role as photographer Elizabeth Imbrie in "The Philadelphia Story," dies from complications of an appendectomy at age 93 in Newbury Park, California.
 Hussey also appeared in movies such as "H.M.
 Pulham, Esq.," "The Uninvited," 1949's "The Great Gatsby" and the 1960 Bob Hope movie "The Facts of Life."

 2005: Cardinal Joseph Ratzinger is elected the 265th pope of the Catholic Church following the April 2 death of Pope John Paul II.
 The new pope took on the regnal name Benedict XVI.